Straight Set vs. Offset Tile: The Home Fashion Facts

 Tile is one of the biggest decor fashion trends of the decade.
 Savvy home decorators are using this lovely, versatile material in kitchens, bathrooms, and all around the house.
 Besides the wide array of attractive colors and patterns available, the way your tile is installed will add interest and express your personality.
-Learn about the terminology of tile installation and the fabulous effects you can achieve with different methods of setting tile.
+Learn about the fabulous effects you can achieve with straight set or offset tile.

 Straight Set Tile

-Straight set tile (or "straight lay") does not refer to a specific type of tile, but rather to a process of tile installation.
-Either square or rectangular tiles are set square to the wall in parallel rows.
+Straight set tile (or "straight lay") refers not to a specific type of tile, but rather to a process of tile installation.
+Square or rectangular tiles are set horizontally, square to the wall in parallel rows.
 This is the simplest way to install tile, and is great for DIYers.
-If you opt to hire a professional tile installer, the tile installation price will be about $500+ (labor only) for a 100 square foot floor, or approximately $400+ to cover the same amount of wall space.
+If you opt to hire a professional tile installer, tile installation cost will be about $500+ (labor only) for a 100 square foot floor, or approximately $400+ to cover the same amount of wall space.

 Vertical straight set is an alternative tile installation which is great for rooms with low ceilings and other cramped areas.
 Setting rectangular tiles such as subway tile vertically gives the illusion that the space is longer, just like dressing in vertical stripes will make a person appear taller.

-Another variation on the straight set tile theme is checkerboard -- that is, using two colors of square tile alternately to form a dramatic retro-style checkerboard pattern, which works as the focal point of your room.
+Checkerboard is another variation on the straight set tile theme -- that is, using two colors of square tile alternately to form a dramatic retro-style checkerboard pattern, which works as the focal point of your room.

-If you would like to use this offbeat look with today's larger tiles, please take note that in place of the customary half-tile offset, expert tile contractors are now recommending a variation -- third stagger.
+If you'd like to use this offbeat look with today's larger tiles, in place of the customary half-tile offset, expert tile contractors are now recommending a variation -- third stagger.
 Each joint is offset by one-third (rather than a half) from the preceding row.
 This avoids matching the lowest point of a tile to the highest point of the tile above it, creating an unsightly effect termed "lippage."

 Random stagger is yet another way to offset.
 It is particularly popular when using tiles manufactured to resemble wood, as it simulates the uneven lengths of the planks in a hardwood floor.